Bulle: 18th century to present

 Starting at the end of the 18th century, Bulle became important in the cantonal government.
 Pierre-Nicolas Chenaux, who led a popular uprising against the Ancien Régime government in Fribourg in 1781, held meetings before the uprising in Bulle.
 After the failure of the uprising, several members of the movement went into exile in Paris and founded the Helvétique Club.
 During the 1798 French invasion many of the residents of Bulle joined the revolutionary cause.
 By 26 January, a liberty tree was raised in front of the castle and the citizens had selected an oversight committee and drove the governor out of the city.
 Bulle would have gladly joined the French-supported Lemanic Republic, but after the march elections it became part of the Helvetic Republic's Canton of Fribourg.
-Under Fribourg, the town of Gruyere was chosen as the seat of the district, instead of Bulle.
+Under Fribourg, the town of Gruyères was chosen as the seat of the district, instead of Bulle.
 Bulle also became deeply indebted during the French occupation of 1798–1802.
 It became a staging post for troops marching from the north into Italy and had to pay for both troops stationed in Bulle as well as troops marching through its lands.

 On 2 April 1805 an enormous fire destroyed almost the entire city.
 It was quickly rebuilt, and most of the medieval streets were retained.
 However, one of the four rows of houses was not rebuilt to make room for a large marketplace.
 The town granary was quickly rebuilt, followed by the town hall in 1808, and the rebuilt church in 1816.